How To Burn Fat Instead of Carbs: Quick Summary

 Another factor that can help your body burn fat instead of glycogen is your diet.
 In fact, it's so simple that a lot of people overlook it.

-If you eat less carbs, then your body will have less stored glycogen.
+If you eat fewer carbs, then your body will have less stored glycogen.
 Well, if your body doesn't have much glycogen, then it can't use it.
 This could help influence your body to burn fat instead of glycogen (2).

-Let's take this a step further though, because cutting carbs isn't necessarily what's going to make your body burn fat.
+Let's take this a step further, though, because cutting carbs isn't necessarily what's going to make your body burn fat.
 If your goal is to convert your body to burning fat instead of glycogen through your diet ...
 This is possible through a ketogenic diet.

 What Is a Ketogenic Diet?